jedmaomao/rbtokens/README.md

-RBTokens is a login plugin for partners.
+RBTokens is a login plugin for partners of [rbdigital](http://rbdigital.rbdigital.com/)

 * DEMO: [EDIT IN CODEPEN](https://codepen.io/dongfang_mao/pen/zMmWxY)